indahud/getupilink/README.md

 # UPI Payment Link Generator

 ## How you can create sharable UPI link with getupilink.com ??
-To create sharable UPI link, you need to add your UPI id.
-If you want to recieve fixed amount then enter your amount.
+You can create sharable UPI link easily by providing your UPI id and amount.
 Amount is optional.

 ## Features 🚀:
 - Directly open inside any UPI supported app on Mobile devices